 If a student arrives in school with incorrect uniform, she will be expected to accept the offer of a correct uniform.
 She may also be sent home to change into the correct dress.
 Trainers are only to be worn for PE.
-Hair - students are not allowed multi-coloured hair or styles that are offensive
+Hair - Students are not allowed dyed hair that is of an unnatural colour.
+Students are not allowed shaved patterns in their hair.